lazygis/pytoc/README.md

 First, let us go through all the parameters in the initialization function.
 - TOC_list: The TOC curve you want to show.
 It should be a list of TOC objects.
 - index_names: Names of TOC curves.
 They will be shown in the legend.
 - color_list: A list of colors corresponding to TOC curves.
 The color can be one character like 'r' (red), 'g'(green), 'b'(blue); a color word, like "aqua", "green"; or hexadecimal color notation, like "#1f77b4".
-The details are in the link.
+The details are in the [link](https://matplotlib.org/stable/gallery/color/named_colors.html).
 - marker_list: A list of marker types corresponding to TOC curves.
-Markers can be "^" (triangle_up), "v" (triangle_down).add All possible markers are in the link.
+Markers can be "^" (triangle_up), "v" (triangle_down).All possible markers are in the [link](https://matplotlib.org/stable/api/markers_api.html).
 - line_list: A list of line types corresponding to TOC curves.
-It can be '-' (solid line), '--' (dashed line)
+It can be '-' (solid line), '--' (dashed line).
+All possible line types are in the [link](https://matplotlib.org/stable/api/_as_gen/matplotlib.lines.Line2D.html#matplotlib.lines.Line2D.set_linestyle)
 - boolUniform: If true, a uniform TOC curve will be put in the diagram.
 - boolCorrectCorner: If True, there is a explanation text shown on the top of axes.
 "The red star marks where False Alarms equals Misses."
 It tells readers about the meaning of red stars in the diagram.